Who’s your audience? What’s your purpose?

 Clearly State the Risk of Not Taking Action

 People need to be motivated.
 And, one of the best ways to motivate someone is to tell them what might happen if they don’t act.
 Cause and effect can be powerful.
 Completing the StoryBrand certification process taught us the questions to ask our clients to help them identify and articulate the common pain point for their customers.

 The Value of Clear Messages

 Clarity eliminates confusion.
 Thus, a clear message will enable you to make a connection with those who need your help.
 This sounds easy.
 Unfortunately, we know this is harder than it sounds.
 If you would like help using the StoryBrand Framework to improve the clarity of your website, contact us!
-We'd love to guide you through the process.
+Or, check out our StoryBrand How-To Manual to guide you through the process.